-We generated approximately 8% and 10% of total BA segment revenue from subscriptions for voice and data services provided via satellite for the three months ended March 31, 2012 and the year ended December 31, 2011, respectively.
+We generated approximately 10% of total BA segment revenue from subscriptions for voice and data services provided via satellite for the year ended December 31, 2011.
 These voice and data services are provided in our BA segment through the resale on a non-exclusive basis of satellite-based telecommunications and data services owned and operated by a third party.
 We currently rely on a single satellite partner to provide these services to our BA customers and have a number of satellite resellers as our competitors.
 Our agreement with our satellite partner is short-term in nature and is subject to termination for convenience on 90 days notice.
 If this agreement were terminated, we could face material delays or interruptions in the provision of service to our customers.
 If our agreement with our satellite partner was terminated or expired and was not renewed, we may not be able to find an alternative satellite partner on terms that are acceptable to us, or at all.
 Further, if our satellite partner increased the fees it charges us for resale of its services and we could not pass these increased costs on to our customers, it would increase our cost of service revenue and adversely impact our business and results of operations.